 Jail time is two to 2 1/2 years.
 Prison time is 2 1/2 to five years.
 The mandatory IID remains.
 In addition, there is possible alcohol school, revocation of vehicle registration, and vehicle forfeiture.

 The administrative driver’s license suspension and license reinstating fee are the same.
 However, the penalty now includes a mandatory IID.
-Varies by time between charges.
+It also varies by time between charges.

 Criminal penalties include felony charges, license revocation up to lifetime, and a fine of $2,000 to $50,000.
 Jail time may be at least 2 1/2 years or prison between 2 1/2 and five years.
 Also possible is revocation of vehicle registration, vehicle forfeiture, or an alcohol education program.